TWA-AFS-202310-GROUP-5/BullsAndCows/README.md

 |1 2|Wrong Input, input again  |Wrong Input, input again

 ## Practice Requirement

-1. Draw the whole task diagram firstly.
-2. Design and write tests for a task.
+1. Design and write tests for a task.
-3. Implement the above task use TDD approach.
+2. Implement the above task use TDD approach.
-4. Repeat step 2&3 until all tasks are implemented.
+3. Repeat step 1&2 until all tasks are implemented.